JimmyMcBride/labs-engineering-standards/docs/topics/github.md

 GitHub project team membership and team roles will be as follows:

 - Section Lead ⇒ Maintainer
-- Team Lead ⇒ Maintainer
+- Team Lead ⇒ Admin
 - Student ⇒ Member

 Rationale:

 - Least privilege access
+- The `<cohort> - Admins` team will need to be added to each repo with admin role.

 Exceptions: